section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

-The ultimate measure of website performance is loading speed.
+The ultimate measure of websites performance is loading speed.
 This is the amount of time it takes to load a web page.
-Web users are relying more on mobile to access web content and services and thus higher demand for more optimized websites.
-If you run any website, this is very evident in the data you have.
+Web users are relying more on mobiles to access web content and services and thus higher demand for more optimized websites.
+If you run any website, this is very evident in your analytical.
 Users are also demanding better web experience thus the need to improve your WordPress website performance.
 To improve overall website performance, several measures need to be taken.
 This article is a comprehensive guide on the best ways to speed up WordPress website.

-## Why website speed matter?
+## Why website speed matters?

-If your website takes longer to load, you  are likely to lose potential visitors even before they have a chance to interact with your website.
-Users get impatient with websites taking longer to load increasing bounce rate.
+If your website takes longer than 2 seconds to load, bounce rate increases.
-This also means you will have reduced conversions and a decrease in revenue.
+This means you will have reduced conversions and a decrease in revenue.
 Google uses website speed as one of the parameters in the search engine ranking algorithm.
 Slower websites are ranked lower as compared to faster loading websites.
 Fast loading web pages lead to